tensorflow/docs/site/en/guide/performance/overview.md

 `tf.contrib.rnn.PhasedLSTMCell`, `tf.contrib.rnn.UGRNNCell`,
 `tf.contrib.rnn.GLSTMCell`, `tf.contrib.rnn.Conv1DLSTMCell`,
 `tf.contrib.rnn.Conv2DLSTMCell`, `tf.contrib.rnn.LayerNormBasicLSTMCell`,
-etc., one should be aware that they are implemented in the graph like `tf.contrib.rnn.BasicLSTMCell` and as such will suffer from the same poor performance and high memory usage.
-One should consider whether or not those trade-offs are worth it before using these cells.
-For example, while layer normalization can speed up convergence, because cuDNN is 20x faster the fastest wall clock time to convergence is usually obtained without it.
+etc., be aware that they are implemented in the graph like `tf.contrib.rnn.BasicLSTMCell` and will suffer from the same poor performance and high memory usage.
+Consider whether or not those trade-offs are worth it before using these cells.
+For example, while layer normalization can speed up convergence, because cuDNN is 20x faster, the fastest wall clock time to convergence is usually obtained without it.